osa10928/Udacity_FullStack_API_APP/README.md

 1. Clone/download the repository.
 2. Navigate to the repository directory on your command line interface.
 3. Install the dependencies by running `npm install`
-4. Serve app to your browser by running `ng run dev`
+4. Serve app to your browser by running `npm run dev`
 5. Open browser and navigate to localhost:8080

 The application should now render on your browser.
 If not a helpful troubleshooting instructions should display otherwise.